-(1) A party or an attorney responsible for the issuance and service of a subpoena shall take reasonable steps to avoid imposing undue burden or expense on a person subject to that subpoena.
-The court on behalf of which the subpoena was issued shall enforce this duty and impose upon the party or attorney in breach of this duty an appropriate sanction, which may include, but is not limited to, lost earnings and a reasonable attorney's fee.

-- (2)(A) A person commanded to produce and permit inspection, copying, testing, or sampling of designated documents, electronically stored information, or tangible things or inspection of premises need not appear in person at the place of production or inspection unless commanded to appear for deposition, hearing, or trial. - (B) Subject to paragraph (d)(2) of this rule, a person commanded to produce and permit inspection copying, testing, or sampling may, within fourteen (14) days after service of the subpoena or before the time specified for compliance if such time is less than fourteen (14) days after service, serve upon the self-represented litigant or attorney designated in the subpoena written objection to inspection copying, testing, or sampling of any or all of the designated materials or of the premises.
-If objection is made, the party serving the subpoena shall not be entitled to inspect, copy, test, or sample the materials or inspect the premises except pursuant to an order of the court by which the subpoena was issued.
+- (1) A party or an attorney responsible for the issuance and service of a subpoena shall take reasonable steps to avoid imposing undue burden or expense on a person subject to that subpoena.
+The court on behalf of which the subpoena was issued shall enforce this duty and impose upon the party or attorney in breach of this duty an appropriate sanction, which may include, but is not limited to, lost earnings and a reasonable attorney's fee. - (2)(A) A person commanded to produce and permit inspection and copying of designated books, papers, documents, or tangible things or inspection of premises need not appear in person at the place of production or inspection unless commanded to appear for deposition, hearing, or trial. - (B) Subject to paragraph (d)(2) of this rule, a person commanded to produce and permit inspection and copying may, within fourteen (14) days after service of the subpoena or before the time specified for compliance if such time is less than fourteen (14) days after service, serve upon the self-represented litigant party or attorney designated in the subpoena written objection to inspection or copying of any or all of the designated materials or of the premises.
+If objection is made, the party serving the subpoena shall not be entitled to inspect and copy the materials or inspect the premises except pursuant to an order of the court by which the subpoena was issued.
 If objection has been made, the party serving the subpoena may, upon notice to the person commanded to produce, move at any time for an order to compel the production.
-Such an order to compel production shall protect any person who is not a party or an officer of a party from significant expense resulting from the inspection, copying, testing, or sampling commanded. - (C) If a person responding to a subpoena for production of electronically stored information objects to a specified format for producing the information, or if a format is not specified in the subpoena, production by the person shall be in a format which is ordinarily maintained or one that is reasonably usable.
-A person need not produce the same electronically stored information in more than one (1) format. - (D)(i) A person responding to a subpoena need not provide discovery of electronically stored information from sources that the person identifies as not reasonably accessible because of undue burden or expense.
-On motion to compel discovery or for a protective order, the person objecting to discovery bears the burden of showing that the information is from a source that is not reasonably accessible because of undue burden or expense. - (ii) The court may order discovery of electronically stored information that is from a source that is not reasonably accessible because of undue burden or expense if the party requesting discovery shows that the likely benefit of the proposed discovery outweighs the likely burden or expense, taking into account the amount in controversy, the resources of the parties, the importance of the issues, and the importance of the requested discovery in resolving the issues. - (iii) If the court orders such discovery, the court may set conditions for discovery of the information, including allocation of the expense of discovery.
+Such an order to compel production shall protect any person who is not a party or an officer of a party from significant expense resulting from the inspection and copying commanded. - (3)(A) On timely motion, the court by which a subpoena was issued shall quash or modify the subpoena if it: - (i) #Fails to allow reasonable time for compliance;